onsi/gomega/docs/index.md

 > Note that this example could have been written as `Eventually(client.FetchCount).Should(BeNumerically(">=", 17))`

-If multple values are returned by the function, `Eventually` will pass the first value to the matcher and require that all others are zero-valued.
+If multiple values are returned by the function, `Eventually` will pass the first value to the matcher and require that all others are zero-valued.
 This allows you to pass `Eventually` a function that returns a value and an error - a common pattern in Go.

 For example, consider a method that returns a value and an error: